Liquidations

 Waterfall #3

 If Blast Futures Exchange Insurance Fund equity falls below zero, then opposing positions will be auto-deleveraged at the Insurance Fund zero-price.
 Auto-deleveraging is the final step taken only when the Insurance Fund equity falls below zero.
-Blast Futures Exchange takes every possible step to avoid auto-deleveraging and has implemented an algorithm to minimize the impact of auto-deleveraging when it does occur.
+Blast Futures Exchange takes every possible step to avoid auto-deleveraging and has implemented an algorithm to minimise the impact of auto-deleveraging when it does occur.

 Read more about the Insurance Fund.